fildzaanf/fildzaanf/README.md

 - 💻 Currently working as a Backend Developer
 - 🌏 Previously an Intern at Telkom Indonesia as a Backend Developer
 - 💡 Passionate about Backend Engineering, Software Architecture, Distributed Systems, Artificial Intelligence
-- 🌿 Find balance through Yoga, Music, and Reading
+- 🌿 Find balance through Yoga, Music, and Books

 ### 🚀   Tools and Technologies
 <p align="center">